alignan/argos-library/content/blog/deploy-hugo-to-github.md

 ---
-title: "Deploy Hugo to Github pages"
+title: "Deploy Hugo to Github pages and build with Travis CI"
 date: 2017-10-02T22:46:12+02:00
 draft: false
 ---

-# Deploy a Hugo website to Github pages
+# Deploy a Hugo website to Github pages and build with Travis CI

 > GitHub provides free and fast static hosting over SSL for personal, organization, or project pages directly from a GitHub repository via its [GitHub Pages service](https://help.github.com/articles/what-is-github-pages/).